ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 Bare metal and VSI options use one primary private IP address.
 However, the VM option uses one primary portable IP address.

 The Veeam® VSI and Veeam bare metal services are not configured with an IBM Cloud Infrastructure portable IP address or with a NAT connection to the public network, even if you have public interfaces in your instance.
-This implementation helps to avoid the possibility of asymmetric routing when using a network gateway appliance.
+This implementation helps to avoid the possibility of asymmetric routing when it uses a network gateway appliance.

 When you deploy Veeam as a bare metal server or VSI, you can optionally configure your own proxy or NAT connection to the public network if you want to be able to connect to Veeam support for updates.